VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Introduction

 Several recent studies have focused on enhancing scene completeness within the original 3DGS framework.
 For instance, GeoTexDensifier \cite{jiang2024geotexdensifier} incorporates additional depth and normal priors to guide the splitting process for improved surface alignment, whereas DNGaussian \cite{li2024dngaussian} identifies missing geometry by performing global-local normalization between the rendered depth and that estimated using DPT \cite{ranftl2021vision}.
 Nonetheless, these methods are confined to regions with existing Gaussian primitives and are incapable of handling uninitialized areas.
 To overcome this drawback, GaussianPro \cite{cheng2024gaussianpro} introduces a patch matching-based geometry completion strategy, which leverages stereo constraints from a set of images with precomputed camera poses to generate additional point clouds independent of the rendering process.
-While GaussianPro greatly enhances geometry recovery, it remains limited to static scenes and struggles to handle dynamic objects.
+While GaussianPro greatly enhances geometry recovery, it remains limited to static scenes and is incapable of handling dynamic object densification.
 Moreover, it relies solely on adjacent frames captured using a single camera, thereby missing long-range temporal dependencies and cross-camera visual cues.